-Component Assessment & weighting Summary of the component content Unit 1 Listening, reading and translation 40% Theme 1: Development of Spanish society Changes to family life The world of work The impact of tourism Theme 2: Political and artistic culture in the Hispanic world Music Media Festivals and traditions Theme 3: Immigration and Spain's multicultural society Immigration through history Integration and multiculturalism Theme 4: Franco's dictatorship and the transition to democracy The Spanish Civil War and Franco's rise to power Daily life during the dictatorship The transition to democracy The impact of the dictatorship on Spain today Unit 2 Written response to works and translation 30% Study of one film and one literary text: La Lengua de las Mariposas directed by José Luis Cuerda Como Agua Para Chocolate by Laura Esquivel Unit 3 Speaking 30% Discussion on a theme Independent research presentation and discussion
+Component Assessment & weighting Summary of component Unit 1 Listening, reading and translation 40% Theme 1: Dev Changes to The world of The impact Theme 2: Poli Music Media Festivals ar Theme 3: Imm Immigration Theme 4: Fran Theme 4: Fran Daily life du The transit The impact Unit 2 Written response to works and translation 30% Study of one f La Lengua de Como Agua P Unit 3 Speaking 30% Discussion or Independent

 Many students choose to combine a language with the study of another subject at university.
-It is hugely advantageous to be proficient in more than one language and employers look favourably on these candidates as they have excellent communication skills and are able to collaborate effectively on international projects.
-Above all, learning about another language and culture is fascinating and will be a great asset to students in whatever career they choose.
+It is hugely advantageous to be proficient in more than one language; employers look favourably on these candidates as they have excellent communication skills and are able to collaborate effectively on international projects.